 What Factors Affect How Long Weed Stays in Your System?

 First, you need to consider how often you use cannabis.
-If you’re a regular user, the drug can stay in your system for up to 90 days.
+If you’re a regular user, the drug metabolites can stay in your system for up to 90 days.
 If you’ve only taken THC occasionally, it’s probably out of your system within a week.

 Why Would You Need to Remove THC Quickly?

+Even if you live in a state where cannabis has been legalized, you may need to pass a THC screening for jobs in certain industries, such as transportation.
 If you’re a young adult, you may have school or sports obligations that require a clean test.
-Perhaps you just want a fresh start and you want to remove THC or other toxins from your system before you quit smoking, vaping or ingesting weed.
+Perhaps you just want a fresh start, so you want to remove THC or other toxins from your system before you quit smoking, vaping or ingesting weed.
 Cannabis can negatively impact your life, even when it’s legal in your state.
 Some of the well-documented effects of THC abuse include:

 • Challenges at work or school.
-You simply can’t perform up to your best ability if you’re usually high.
+You simply can’t perform up to your best ability if you’re often high.
 You might also start missing school and work due to the impacts of cannabis on your life, which further affects performance.

 • Relationship struggles.
 This can include conflicts with family, friends, partners and loved ones.
 Often, overuse of marijuana results in loss of interest in the activities you used to enjoy.